UCL/TDMS/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error by checking...

 **Expected behavior**
-What you expected to happen (if it's not already obvious from the context.)
+What you expected to happen (if it's not already obvious from the context).

 **Plots**
 If applicable, add output plots to help explain your problem.